seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 In order to smooth out current timetable issues the algorithm delays the departure of the train by 30 minutes.
 Since this would cause the Dublin Galway connection to be missed the answer is to start the train in Heuston, departing 08:05 (i.e. 30 minutes after the Galway train)*

-**This was the old departure time to Westport on weekdays, as you can see below.
+**Coincidentally this was the old departure time to Westport on weekdays, as you will see below.
 Compared to 2008 overall trip time is almost 25 minutes faster but connections are much worse.*

 <object data="https://web.archive.org/web/20100702043048/http://www.irishrail.ie:80/your_journey/printed_timetable_pdfs/2008/Dublin%20Westport%2008.pdf" width="100%" height="400px">
   <p><a target="_blank" href="https://web.archive.org/web/20100702043048/http://www.irishrail.ie:80/your_journey/printed_timetable_pdfs/2008/Dublin%20Westport%2008.pdf">Unable to render pdf, click to view old timetable</a></p>